MadMaxMcKinney/comic-organizer-cli/README.md

 ?
 Enter the destination directory for organized comics: ./comics

 ?
-Run in preview mode? (no files will be moved) Yes
+Preview output first? (no files will be moved) Yes

 ▸ Organization Plan (8 folders)
 ────────────────────────────────